Christ-Mind-Teachings/cmi-wom/_early/purpose.md

 Willing to give it a try?

-Uh huh.
-Thank you very much.
+*Uh huh.
+Thank you very much.*

 Precious friend, thank you.
 The soul comes to the threshold of the Kingdom a million times in its journeys.
 And why?
 Because the threshold is always right there.
-You have chosen not to let the opportunity slip by, and you have asked from the depth of your being - we both know this is true ? you have cried out in your prayers for final healing and to awaken that your gifts may truly be given to the world.
+You have chosen not to let the opportunity slip by, and you have asked from the depth of your being &mdash; we both know this is true &mdash; you have cried out in your prayers for final healing and to awaken that your gifts may truly be given to the world.
 Is that not true?

-Uh huh.
+*Uh huh.*

 Indeed.
 And so it shall be: because you have asked, you receive.
 Trust, precious friend, for you are not alone.
 And even now in this one moment you are